dotnet/docs-aspire/docs/community-toolkit/hosting-sql-database-projects.md

 ### Deployment options support

-Define options that affect the behavior of package deployment.
+To define options that affect the behavior of package deployment, call the `WithConfigureDacDeployOptions` API:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);